dxlliv/planner/docs/installation.md

 ## Project structure

-Take a look at the project structure.
+Take a look at the project structure:

 ```
 .